veronika2312/tech-writer-portfolio/CV.md

 • Worked mainly with AI-powered inviroments for translation automatisation "Smartcat", "Memsource"

-• I was engaged in translation of manuals/documentation for auto-products, household appliances and IT solutions
+• Was engaged in translation of manuals/documentation for auto-products, household appliances and IT solutions